Skip to main content

 Niislel Salad

-Mongolia's version of potato salad with boiled meat, potatoes, eggs, peas, carrots, pickles, and mayonnaise.
-Found at Khaan Buuz and traditional restaurants.
-Comfort food side dish.
+The Mongolian potato salad: boiled meat, potatoes, eggs, peas, carrots, pickles, and mayonnaise.
+You'll see it at Khaan Buuz and at traditional restaurants as a comfort-food side.

 Regional Specialties & Local Favorites